Time: 11 AM

 Understand the need for companion rescue techniques and equipment.

-The target audience for this course are women skiers and riders who are interested in branching out from the resort into the backcountry.
+The target audience for this course are skiers, riders and other recreationalist who are interested in traveling in Avalanche terrain.
 We recommend that, if you are already an avid backcountry enthusiast, you enroll in a multi-day avalanche course.

 No required equipment is required.
 This course will take place indoors.